-Activating Recording Schedule
+Activating the Recording Schedule

 Two types of schedule mode are offered: <Always> and <Only during time frame>.
-Users can select <Always> to activate microSD / SDHC Card or Network Share Recording all the time.
+Users can select <Always> to activate SD Card or Network Share Recording all the time.
 Or, select a set of schedule from the time frame blank, check specific weekdays and setup the start time (hour:minute) and time period (hour:minute) to activate the recording at certain time frames.
-The setting range for time period hour is from 0 to 168.
+The setting range for the duration time is from 00:00 to 168:59.

 Please click on <Save> to save the setup.